ppy/osu-wiki/wiki/Tournaments/MWC/2021_4K/en.md

    - Round of 16 and Quarterfinals: 14 beatmaps
    - Semifinals and Finals: 16 beatmaps
 4. Each mappool has one tiebreaker, except for the Qualifiers.
-5. Possible mod choices for all maps are Hidden, FadeIn, Flashlight, and Mirror.
+5. Possible mod choices for all maps are Hidden, Fade In, Flashlight, and Mirror.
 6. The tiebreaker will be played under FreeMod conditions.

 ### Scheduling instructions